Community and Government Resources

 Covers disability benefits for eligible workers from the time of disability until retirement when the regular CPP pension starts.
 To quality, you need to have met certain conditions and will need to prove that your disability is both “severe and prolonged”, leaving you unable to work on a regular basis.
 Benefits may also be available to dependent children.

 If your balance and dizziness issues impede your ability to walk to and from a car, you may be eligible for a disability parking permit.
+Find links to issuers of permits in your province or territory.

 Registered social workers can help with a variety of issues related to problems that affect activities of daily living.
 For example, parents with balance and dizziness issues often take longer to recover because they have no down time.
 A social worker may be able to help find a constructive solution.